hxzhao527/goproxy/README.md

     docker-compose up

 ## Extra
-1. If you want chain your proxy, you can set `$GOPROXY` to other proxy instance.
+1. set $GOPROXY to change your proxy or disable the proxy
-2. Don't set `$GOPROXY` to `off`, otherwise proxy will not work